 8 Compatibility and sharing studies

-Maintaining consistency with the operational factors as defined in Appendix 26 (Rev.WRC-15) while preserving [legacy] AM(OR)S, except for channel width, system parameters will provide compliance with the HF spectral mask regarding adjacent channel power.
-Maintaining compliance with the HF emission mask will assure that WBHF AM(OR)S can coexist without conflict to HF voice and data transmissions, as well as existing systems in frequency band that are in-band and adjacent to the Appendix 26 (Rev.WRC-15) AM(OR)S allocations.

-Given these conditions, no extensive interference and compatibility studies are required if it can be shown that WBHF AM(OR)S systems comply with the power limitations and emission masks of the [legacy] AM(OR)S systems.
+Maintaining consistency with the operational factors as defined in Appendix 26 (Rev.WRC-15) while preserving legacy AM(OR)S, with the exception of channel width, system parameters will provide compliance with the HF spectral mask regarding adjacent channel power.
+Maintaining compliance with the HF emission mask will assure that WBHF AM(OR)S can coexist without conflict to HF voice and data transmissions, as well as with existing systems in frequency band that are in-band and adjacent to the Appendix 26 (Rev.WRC-15) AM(OR)S allocations.
+The objective of this analysis is therefore to show that WBHF AM(OR)S systems comply with the power limitations and emission masks of the legacy AM(OR)S systems.
 Should additional studies be required the protection criteria outlined in Section 6.3.1 would be used for analysis and/or simulation.

+Article 5 of the ITU Radio Regulations show that there are situations where an incumbent service and a WB AM(OR)S transmission have the potential to operate within the same frequency space.
+To assure the availability of a clear channel, any implementation of WB AM(OR)S would require the use of ALE technology.

 8.1 Analysis methodology

-8.1.1 In-band
+8.1.1 In-band Measurement Analysis Methodology

-Emission measurements will be used to conduct a static comparative analysis for scenarios where incumbent service transmission co-exist within the same frequency space that is occupied by WB AM(OR)S transmissions.
+Emission measurements will be used to conduct a comparison between the in-band measured emission spectrum of a WB AM(OR)S transmission and the WB Emission mask.
+The objective of making this comparison is to show that the in-band emission of a WB AM(OR)S transmitter is compliant with the WB AM(OR)S emission mask.

-Article 5 of the ITU Radio Regulations show that there are situations where an incumbent service and a WB AM(OR)S transmission have the potential to operate within the same frequency space.
-To assure the availability of a clear channel, any implementation of WB AM(OR)S would require the use of 4G Automatic Link Establishment (ALE).
-4G ALE supports WBHF with bandwidth up to 48 kHz by negotiating the bandwidth to be used in each direction.
-This function makes 4G ALE a core component of WB AM(OR)S deployment.
-For WB AM(OR)S to be functional and ensure an interference free environment, 4G ALE will need to be implemented.
-4G ALE negates the need for a traditional interference analysis.

-[Editor’s Note: To provide explanation about how 4G ALE would operate to detect that a channel is occupied when the sensor is located at long distances from the transmitter. ]
+Figure 4 is a block diagram of the setup that was used to measure the emission spectrum of a typical aeronautical WB radio transmitter.

+Figure 4

+Simplified Emission Measurement Block Diagram

+Compliance with the mask requirements within the in-band WB AM(OR)S transmission coupled with the utilization of 3 or 4 G ALE will assure that interference to any in-band transmissions will be avoided.
+Any deviation from the emission mask will be noted and the impact of that deviation will be assessed.

-8.1.2 Adjacent band
+8.1.2 Adjacent band Measurement Analysis Methodology

-Adjacent band analysis consists of demonstrating that typical aeronautical and aircraft station transmitters meet the requirements of the WB emission mask, Figure 2.
+Adjacent band measurement analysis consists of demonstrating that typical WBHF aeronautical and aircraft station transmitters meet the requirements of the WBHF emission mask, as shown in Figure 2 and that emissions in bands that are adjacent to the passband do not exceed incumbent interference levels as defined in Section 6.3.1.